bw-allardvanhelbergen/test-project2/README.md

 test-project2
 =============

-This is project2 using the submodule.
+This is project2 using the submodule, say the Design Guide.